 When Governor Wilson ran for the American presidency in 1912, James F. Fielder, president of the state senate, became acting governor.
 The following year in the regular gubernatorial election, Fielder was the likely Democratic nominee, again derailing Wittpenn's quest for the position.
 Wilson supported Fielder while allowing Wittpenn to believe he would get the President's backing in the next gubernatorial election.
 Under the 1844 New Jersey Constitution then in place, Fielder was not eligible to run for a second consecutive term.

-Meanwhile, back on his own home turf in Jersey City, political changes were at work to drive Wittpenn further from his goal to become New Jersey governor.
-In the spring of 1913, Jersey City voters exchanged its mayor-council form of government for a commission-style of government according to the Walsh-Leavitt Commission Government Act of 1911.
+Back on his home turf in Jersey City, political changes were at work to drive Wittpenn further from his goal to become New Jersey governor.
+In the spring of 1913, Jersey City voters exchanged its mayor-council form of government for a commission-style government according to the Walsh-Leavitt Commission Government Act of 1911.
 The voters intended to reform Jersey City politics by ending boss rule.
 Under the plan, a mayor is chosen from five elected commissioners.
 Now out of office, Wittpenn prepared a slate of candidates that split the city's Democrats.
-Former Republican Mayor Fagan, seeking reelection, returned to the political arena with his slate of commissioners that included James J. Ferris and Frank Hague.
+Former Republican Mayor Fagan, seeking reelection, returned to the political arena with his slate of commissioners, which included James J. Ferris and Frank Hague.
 Fagan and others claimed the local race was being used merely as Wittpenn's springboard to seek higher office.
 Some opponents charged that Wittpenn was building a political machine of his own.

 Fagan received the highest number of votes (21,379) in the election, returning him to the mayoralty.
 The only Wittpenn candidate to win a commission was Moore, who became Director of Parks and Public Property.
-Joining the Fagan administration advanced Moore's career and brought him into a long-term association with Hague, the Director of Public Safety.
+Joining the Fagan administration advanced Moore's career.
+It also brought him into a long-term association with Hague, the Director of Public Safety.
 The commission form of government also set the course for Hague's future as a reform politician.
 It was suggested that Wittpenn's failure to lead his slate of five commissioners, save one, to victory over Fagan's slate of commissioners was a sign of Wittpenn's decline in popularity in the city.
 When the Hudson County Democratic Committee met in July of 1913, they withdrew their earlier unanimous endorsement of Wittpenn in favor of Fielder.
-Wittpenn also found that the state convention system he relied on was replaced by the nominating primary.
+Wittpenn also found that nominating primary was to replace the state convention system on which he relied.

 Despite his protestation, Wittpenn bowed out of the gubernatorial race in deference to Fielder upon the advice of President Wilson.
 The correspondence between Wilson and Wittpenn was printed in the New York Times.
 Wilson wrote to Wittpenn on July 23, 1913, explaining that it was "a practical political choice": "Fielder backed me so consistently, so intelligently, so strongly and earnestly throughout my administration . . .
 I feel that I would have no grounds whatever upon which to oppose his candidacy."